Here are the 4 items you should consider when evaluating Wix vs Squarespace:

-All of the templates are very professional looking and is pre-populated with suggested design layouts so you can hit the ground running without worry about how to structure your content layout.
+All of the templates are very professional looking and is pre-populated with suggested design layouts so you can hit the ground running without worrying about how to structure your content layout.

 So if you’re not sure how to best design your website, this is a really great feature for you.
 All you have to do is replace the suggested content with your own or move the content around to create your own unique design.

-One advanced feature that we really like is that Wix allows you to hide content if you don’t want it to be displayed on mobile phones – giving you flexibility over what you want to share with your visitors (especially mobile displays inherently have limited display real estate).
+One advanced feature that we really like is Wix allows you to hide content if you don’t want it to be displayed on mobile phones – giving you flexibility over what you want to share with your visitors.

-One drawback of Wix’s template platform is that once you pick and use a template, you won’t be able to change templates without having to re-create your content again.
+One drawback of Wix’s templates is that once you pick one, you won’t be able to change templates without having to re-create your content again.
 So even though you can change designs, you can’t transfer your content from one template to another.

 The main reason for this is due to the fact that you can literally drag & drop content anywhere on your website (whereas Squarespace is more structured and does not allow you to freely place content anywhere).
 With such design freedom, the limitation is that you can’t transfer content from template to template.
 So make sure you pick the best template before you get started!